opentensor/developer-docs/docs/getting-started/wallets.md

 # Create Wallet

 This section describes steps to create a Bittensor wallet, regenerate keys and encrypt keys.
-If you are new to Bittensor wallets, see [Working with Keys](../subnets/working-with-keys.md) for an explanation of Bittensor wallet keys.
+If you are new to Bittensor wallets, see [Coldkeys and Hotkeys](../learn/coldkeys-and-hotkeys.md) for an explanation of Bittensor wallet keys.

 ## Ways of creating wallet